brownjer3/Dog-Names/Notes/enhancements.md

 enhancements

-- make it pure js - ($(this))
+- make it pure js - ($(this)) [DONE]
-- uppercase the first letter in the dog name
+- uppercase the first letter in the dog name [DONE]
 - ability to have different amount of answers
+- refactor functions [DONE]
-- refactor the nested loops
+	- still need to investigate if there's a better alternative to the nested For loops

-git
+Practice git
 - git init (how to start git in the project)
 - look up tutorials!!!
 - git add, commit, and push